-- A. A slope, usually of a road, channel, or natural ground, specified in percent and shown on plans as specified herein. (noun) - B. To finish the surface of a roadbed, the top of an embankment, or the bottom of an excavation. (verb)
+Grade/Grading - 1. (noun) A slope, usually of a road, channel, or natural ground, specified in percent and shown on plans as specified herein.
+2. (verb) To finish the surface of a roadbed, the top of an embankment, or the bottom of an excavation.

-GREEN INFRASTRUCTURE - Systems and practices that use or mimic natural processes to infiltrate, evapotranspire, or reuse stormwater on the site where it is generated.
+Green Infrastructure - Systems and practices that use or mimic natural processes to infiltrate, evapotranspire, or reuse stormwater on the site where it is generated.

-GROUNDWATER - Water that occurs in the subsurface and fills or saturates the porous openings, fractures and fissures of underground soils and rock units.
+Groundwater - Water that occurs in the subsurface and fills or saturates the porous openings, fractures and fissures of under-ground soils and rock units.

-GROUNDWATER RECHARGE - The replenishment of existing natural groundwater supplies from infiltration of rain or overland flow.
+Groundwater Recharge - The replenishment of existing natural groundwater supplies from infiltration of rain or overland flow.

-HEC-HMS - The United States Army Corps of Engineers, Hydrologic Engineering Center (HEC) - Hydrologic Modeling System (HMS).
+${\bf HEC\text{-}1}$ - The U.S. Army Corps of Engineers, Hydrologic Engineering Center (HEC) hydrologic runoff model.

-HEC-1 - The United States Army Corps of Engineers, Hydrologic Engineering Center (HEC) hydrologic runoff model.
+HEC-HMS - The U.S. Army Corps of Engineers, Hydrologic Engineering Center (HEC) - Hydrologic Modeling System (HMS).

-HIGH TUNNEL - A structure which meets the following:
+High Tunnel - A structure which meets the following:

-- A. Is used for the production, processing, keeping, storing, sale or shelter of an agricultural commodity as defined in Section 2 of the Act of December 19, 1974 (P.L.
-973, No. 319), known as the "Pennsylvania Farmland and Forest Land Assessment Act of 1974," or for the storage of agricultural equipment or supplies; and - B. Is constructed with all the following: - (1) Has metal, wood, or plastic frame; - (2) When covered, has a plastic, woven textile or other flexible covering; and - (3) Has a floor made of soil, crushed stone, matting, pavers or a floating concrete slab.
+- A. is used for the production, processing, keeping, storing, sale or shelter of an agricultural commodity as defined in section 2 of the Act of December 19, 1974 (P.L.
+973, No. 319), known as the "Pennsylvania Farmland and Forest Land Assessment Act of 1974," or for the storage of agricultural equipment or supplies; and - B. is constructed with all the following: - 1. has a metal, wood, or plastic frame; - 2. when covered, has a plastic, woven textile, or other flexible covering; and - 3. has a floor made of soil, crushed stone, matting, pavers, or a floating concrete slab.

-HOTSPOTS - Areas where prior or existing land use or activities can potentially generate highly contaminated runoff with concentrations of pollutants in excess of those typically found in stormwater.
+Hotspots - Areas where prior or existing land use or activities can potentially generate highly contaminated runoff with concentrations of pollutants in excess of those typically found in stormwater.

-HYDROLOGIC REGIME - The hydrologic system, cycle or balance that sustains the quality and quantity of stormwater, stream baseflow, storage, and groundwater supplies under natural conditions.
+Hydrologic Regime - The hydrologic system, cycle or balance that sustains the quality and quantity of stormwater, stream baseflow, storage, and groundwater supplies under natural conditions.

-HYDROLOGIC SOIL GROUP (HSG) - A classification of soils by the Natural Resources Conservation Service (NRCS), into four runoff potential groups.
+Hydrologic Soil Group (HSG) - A classification of soils by the Natural Resources Conservation Service (NRCS), into four (4) runoff potential groups.
 The groups range from A soils, which are very permeable and produce little runoff, to D soils, which are not very permeable and produce much more runoff.